JengaMasterG/PalworldAdminCLI/README.md

 Force stops the Palserver.

-_Note: If running the server as a systemd process on Linux, the server will restart.
-It's recommended to run `systemctl stop <palworld_service_name.service>` after a `shutdown` command was used._
+_Note: If running the server as a systemd process on Linux, the server will restart if the Restart option is included.
+Remove that option or run `systemctl stop <palworld_service_name.service>` after a `shutdown` command was used._

     teleporttome <steamID>
 Teleports a player to the admin.
 The steamID must be known.
 Run `showplayers` to get a list of current logged in players and their steamIDs. **This is not supported through Palworld's steamCMDs.
 The admin must be a logged in player to perform this command.**